jaked332/digits/index.md

 ## UI Walkthrough

-The following sections describe the major features of "digits".
+The following sections describe the major features of `digits`.

 ### Landing Page

-As soon as you navigate to the running application, you will reach the landing page which offers an overview of the digits web application:
+As soon as you navigate to the running application, you will reach the landing page which offers an overview of the `digits` web application:

 <img src="doc/landing.png">

 ### Sign-Up Page

-While you can use the default users' credentials, namely, `admin@foo.com` or `john@foo.com`, you may create a new user by navigating to the `/auth/signup` route:
+While you can use the default user credentials, `admin@foo.com` or `john@foo.com`, you may create a new user by navigating to the `/auth/signup` route:

 <img src="doc/signup.png">